Michel Vaillant (film): Plot

 At the weekend before the Le Mans race, Ruth, determined to rid the race of Vaillante, has her henchmen tamper with the Vaillante car delivery.
 Both Vaillante cars are forced to speed through the streets to Le Mans, and they barely make it in time to compete.
 Infuriated, Ruth decides to kidnap Henri, planning to blackmail Vaillante into losing the race if they wish to have her spare Henri.
 Michel initially complies, losing a lot of time each lap, but later tells his brother about Ruth's plot to kill their father.
-Michel is cleared to go out to save his father after having Julie pose as him during the race.
+Michel is cleared to go out and save his father after having Julie pose as him during the race.

 While trying to track his father's location through the GPS in Ruth's car, Michel is caught by Ruth, who gets him to drive the #13 Leader car, posing as Cramer after an accident puts him out of the race.
 The #10 Vaillante car and the #13 Leader car eventually meet each other on the track and end up colliding violently, just like in Élisabeth's nightmare.
 Both drivers, revealed to be really Julie and Michel, come out of the wreckage unharmed.
 Julie and Michel proceed to go with Warson to leave the race and save Henri.

 The three manage to go back to the race, but unfortunately, Warson sustains a gunshot wound while fleeing from Ruth's henchmen after rescuing Henri.
 Michel decides to replace Warson during a pitstop for the #8 Vaillante car, posing as him for the remainder of the race.
 In the final lap of the race, when it looks like the #22 Leader car is about to win the race, the Vaillante car gets a flat tire.
 Meanwhile, the Leader car suddenly starts to slow down due to an engine failure, eventually stopping a few metres before the finish line.

 The Vaillante car eventually arrives at the final stretch as the Leader car is being pushed toward the finish line by its driver, before proceeding to cross the finish line first, beating the Leader car by a close call.
 The Vaillante team go on to celebrate their most recent victory, while Ruth stares blankly in defeat.